yuezhao92/HCI-Android-Unlocking/README.md

 One paper is published under this project:

-Zhao, Y., Qiu, Z., Yang, Y., Li, W. and Fan, M., 2017, September.
-An empirical study of touch-based authentication methods on smartwatches.
-In *Proceedings of the 2017 ACM International Symposium on Wearable Computers*.
-ACM.
+**Y. Zhao**, Z. Qiu, Y. Yang, W. Li, M. Fan, "An Empirical Study of Touch-based Authentication Methods on Smartwatches," *ACM International Symposium on Wearable Computers (ISWC)*, 2017.